Delta Science Program & National Center for Ecological Analysis and Synthesis 2021 Synthesis Working Group

 Overview

-The Delta Science Program partnered with the National Center for Ecological Analysis and Synthesis (NCEAS) in the fall of 2021 to lead a collaborative synthesis working group.
-The synthesis working group delivered high-quality training in synthetic data science and statistical techniques and provided a focused opportunity for enhanced collaboration between scientists from federal and State agencies as well as academic scientists.
+The Delta Science Program partnered with the National Center for Ecological Analysis and Synthesis (NCEAS) in the summer and fall of 2021 and 2023 to lead two collaborative synthesis working groups.
+The synthesis working groups delivered high-quality training in synthetic data science, and statistical techniques and provided a focused opportunity for enhanced collaboration between scientists from federal and State agencies as well as academic scientists.

 Working group participants convened for three weeks of training and collaboration facilitated by experts from NCEAS.
-Following this working group event, participants performed data analysis and synthesis using their newly developed skills to address questions important to Bay-Delta management.
-Outputs from the effort are anticipated to be released in mid to late 2022 and will include multiple publications, reproducible workflows, R functions, and derived data.
+Following this working group event, participants analyzed and synthesized data using their newly developed skills to address questions important to Bay-Delta management.
+Outputs from the effort include multiple publications, reproducible workflows, R functions, and derived data.

 Why a synthesis working group is important